 - One single digestive biscuit contains 3 to 5 grams of sugar

-How can anyone enjoy a cup of tea without a pack of biscuits to accompany it!
-Well, times have changed.
-People are now aware of how unhealthy and fattening biscuits can be with all the refined flour, sugar and other ingredients.
-Those on a weight loss expedition try abstaining from these biscuits as much as possible.
-Instead, they switch to digestive biscuits believing that they are healthier.
-But are digestive biscuits really healthy?
-Our expert, Rtitka Samaddar, Nutritionist, gives her word regarding this.
+Imagine having a cup of tea without any cookies to accompany it!
+Feels incomplete but well, times have changed.
+People are now aware of how unhealthy and fattening cookies can be with all the refined flour, sugar and other fattening ingredients.
+Most people nowadays, well aware of the need for being fit, have discarded these cookies and instead switched to digestive biscuits believing that they are healthier.
+But are these digestive biscuits really healthy?
+Our expert, Rtitka Samaddar, Nutritionist, tell us about it.

 What are digestive biscuits?